-- For students who apply to the University but take no further actions with the university (including registration and enrollment), the minimum retention period is one (1) year after the application term. - For students who enroll, the minimum recommended retention period is seven (7) years after the date of graduation or last date of attendance, whichever is later. - Data and documents that are FERPA related or relative to final student transcripts are retained permanently, including requests for hearings, requests and disclosures of personally identifiable information, student requests for non-disclosure of directory information, student statements on content of records regarding hearing panel decisions, student's written consent to records disclosure, and waivers for rights of access.
+- For students who apply to the University but take no further actions with the university (including registration and enrollment), the minimum retention period is one (1) year after the application term. - For students who enroll, all student records are stored permanently, including transcripts.